ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/java/index.md

 ## ClickHouse Client

-Java client is a library implementing an API that abstracts details of network communications with ClickHouse server.
-Currently only HTTP interface is well supported.
-The library provides all need to send requests and parse responses.
+Java client is a library implementing own API that abstracts details of network communications with ClickHouse server.
+Currently HTTP Interface is supported only.
+The library provide utilities to work with different ClickHouse formats and other related functions.

-First Java client was developed far back in 2015.
-We have refactored it in 2024 and have introduced a new component - `client-v2`.
-New implementation has new improved API, new underlying implementation and many other improvements.
+Java Client was developed far back in 2015.
+Its codebase became very hard to maintain, API is confusing, it is hard to optimize it further.
+So we have refactored it in 2024 into a new component  `client-v2`.
+It has clear API, lighter codebase and more performance improvements, better ClickHouse formats support (RowBinary & Native mainly).
+JDBC will use this client in near feature.

 ### Supported Data Types